iPaaS: Integration for the Cloud

 Platform as a service is a category of cloud computing that offers a framework and an environment to allow developers to build applications and services atop it.
 Within the category of platform as a service there are several components.
 One surrounds application platform as a service (aPaaS).
 These offerings range from container services to development tools to programming models and many more.
 In recent years these elements of application platform as a service have slowly begun appearing in the market.
 Offerings such as Force.com, Google App Engine, Heroku, Cloud Foundry, Microsoft Azure, and Engine Yard have begun to get some early adoption. aPaaS forms the foundation upon which many of today’s most popular SaaS applications have been built.

 The piece of the puzzle that remains missing is a way to integrate across applications.
 The emergence of a series of application platform elements without integration solutions is the genesis of the “cloud silos” problem.
 As more applications move to this new architecture, there is a growing need to seamlessly connect, integrate and orchestrate between these disparate components.
 Developers require adapters for various applications, orchestration capabilities, flow management, and much more.
 A cloud Integration Platform as a Service (iPaaS) fulfills this vital need.

-iPaaS: The next generation of integration software iPaaS are now emerging as the next generation integration platforms for integrating cloud applications with one another and with on-premises and legacy applications.
+iPaaS: The next generation of integration software iPaaS is now emerging as the next generation integration platforms for integrating cloud applications with one another and with on-premises and legacy applications.
 Simply put, an iPaaS is a cloud integration platform as a service, enabling connectivity to SaaS and cloud services and providing a secure method of accessing on-premises applications behind a firewall.
 An iPaaS can solve the problem of cloud silos by providing businesses a way to integrate cloud-based services with each other as well as with on-premises enterprise applications in a hybrid integration model.